 Law Enforcement Liability

 Nine PERMA members have police departments.
-From 2011-2021, the average law enforcement claim cost $31,410, while the average litigated claim cost $79,355.
 A verdict or settlement against a city’s police department can be decided on the smallest of incident details.
 In addition to officer actions and the agency’s training, many other areas also affect a case: venue where the case was filed, similar event that occurred recently, and media response.
 Law enforcement stands at an important crossroads considering major incidents that have attracted the national spotlight, calls for police reform, and challenges surrounding community trust and engagement.
 The information below was compiled to ensure PERMA members are aware of valuable law enforcement resources.

 PERMA members with police, fire, and custody exposures have the option of participating in the Lexipol group purchase of risk management policies and training resources.
 Lexipol was created to help agencies run better and safer public safety departments.
 Lexipol resources include online training, wellness resources, grant services, an electronic policy management platform, as well as the digital communities Police1, FireRescue1, Corrections1, EMS1 and Gov1.
 Lexipol also offers courses designed to help officers better manage encounters with emotionally disturbed persons.